koserLeos/bind9/doc/arm/load-balance.inc.rst

 servers must all be exact (synchronized) replicas of each other in this scenario.

 .. warning::
-   Use this method only as last resort option.
+   Use this method only as a last-resort option.
    Resource record sets, by DNS protocol definition, can be reordered at any time.
 Intermediate resolvers might reorder records and ruin any load-balancing attempts.
-Similarly client side is allowed to reorder records at will.
+Similarly, the client side is allowed to reorder records at will.

 .. _tailored_responses:

-Balancing Services with Split-Horizon (GeoIP)
+Balancing Services with Split Horizon (GeoIP)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All application-specific approaches listed above can be combined with BIND's
-:any:`view` feature to create a split horizon (or GeoIP-aware) configuration.
+:any:`view` feature to create a split-horizon (or GeoIP-aware) configuration.
 Split horizon uses the client's source IP address to respond with a specific
 set of records, thus balancing for geographic or even service
 provider-specific traffic sources (please see :ref:`Example Split-Horizon